antonioscardace/Systems-Monitor-By-Keylogger/README.md

 I also had the opportunity to practice the following skills:
 * Knowledge of Java and Spring Boot
-* Knowledge of the GitHub Actions
+* Knowledge of the GitHub Actions for CI/CD
 * Use of the Static Analysis Tools (CodeFactor, Snyk Code, and SonarQube)

 ## System Infrastructure